 Poverty rates are important measures of how communities are doing financially.
 However, the federal poverty line is so low that it does not capture everyone struggling.
-United Way is committed to helping the needs of the Asset Limited, Income Constrained, Employed (ALICE) households.
+United Way is committed to helping the needs of ALICE (Asset, Limited, Income Constrained, Employed) households.

 An unexpected or emergency expense of $400 or more will place these families in a position where they must make difficult decisions as to which bills to pay that month and which to skip.2 Living on this threshold is a constant source of stress and leaves families on the brink of financial ruin every month.
 Numerous factors impact a household’s ability to be financially stable:

 While unemployment rates for SEI are very low, ALICE household numbers illustrate the need for more employers to pay living wages that will help families to stabilize.
 Currently, there are many working households that cannot meet the basic monthly survival budget.

 Living accommodations are a major portion of any family’s budget.
 In SEI, the cost of homeownership and rent is increasing faster than wages.
 An individual or family that pays over 30% of their income is considered burdened.
 In Idaho, one out of three families who rent with wages between $20,000 and $30,000 exceed this threshold.
 For those with incomes less than $20,000 the statistics are much higher.3 The expanding housing market in the region is good for the construction industry, but the average family is finding they are outpriced and unable to afford a home.
 This has caused more families to rely upon rental properties and to seek locations further from urban centers where prices are more reasonable for monthly budgets.

 "Things are still hard but it is a lot easier because I know I have a place of my own to stay"

 – Client for Aid of Friends, Inc.